linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 #### Transfer/Receive Files via Bluetooth

-Files could be transferred / received via Bluetooth between UnionTech OS PC and non UnionTech OS PC or between UnionTech OS PC and mobile device (mobile phone / tablet).
+Files could be transferred / received via Bluetooth between CRITC OS PC and non CRITC OS PC or between CRITC OS PC and mobile device (mobile phone / tablet).

 Prerequisite: the Bluetooth devices of both the sender and the receiver have been paired and connected successfully.

-**Transfer files from Bluetooth of UnionTech OS PC**
+**Transfer files from CRITC OS PC**

-Usage scenario: sender (UnionTech OS PC) transfers files via Bluetooth to receiver(non UnionTech OS PC / mobile phone / tablet)
+Usage scenario: sender (CRITC OS PC) transfers files via Bluetooth to receiver(non CRITC OS PC / mobile phone / tablet)

 1. On the homepage of Control Center, click ![bluetooth_normal](../common/bluetooth_normal.svg).
 2. Switch on **Bluetooth**.
 The system will scan Bluetooth devices nearby automatically.
 3. Select a paired and connected Bluetooth device in "My Devices".
 Click **Send Files** (this button will only appear on PC / mobile phone / tablet Bluetooth devices).
 Select a file to be sent from the popped-up File Manager interface, click **Open**.
 4. Select the Bluetooth device to receive the files in the pop-up "Bluetooth file transfer" window and click **Send** to send a request.

-**Transfer files from Bluetooth of a mobile phone**
+**Transfer files from a mobile phone**

-Usage scenario: sender (taking android phones as an example) transfers files via Bluetooth to receiver(UnionTech OS PC)
+Usage scenario: sender (taking Android phones as an example) transfers files via Bluetooth to receiver(CRITC OS PC)

 1. Switch on Bluetooth.
 The system will scan Bluetooth devices nearby automatically.
 2. Select a paired and connected Bluetooth device.